Final Bibliographies

 Cantoras.
 Carolina De Robertis.
 Knopf, 2019.
 A lyrical novel about five queer women living in Uruguay from the 1970s to 2013.
 They find sanctuary in a coastal community that is temporary, but allows them to create a found family to sustain them despite dictators, trauma, and fear.

 Condomnauts.
 Yoss.
 Restless Books, 2018.
 A totally zany space opera that is sexy, erotic and sometimes non-erotic on purpose.
 Follow along with the human crewmembers whose job it is to have sex with aliens, because sex is the way all aliens have been making first contact long before anyone in the galaxy knew about humans.
-It’s funny, it’s gross, it’s queer, it’s happy, and it’s weird.
+Its funny, its gross, its queer, its happy, and its weird.

 Eyes Bottle Dark with a Mouthful of Flowers.
 Jake Skeets.
 Milkwood Editions, 2019.
 Skeets tells fierce stories of growing up queer and indigenous in the American West.
 His debut collection of poems is a mix of brutality and tenderness, showcasing the raw beauty and horror of the southwest.
 Skeets is an essential and ambitious new voice.